Naturopathy

 Initial consultation and diagnosis

 The treatment plan may include advice on diet, lifestyle, exercise, herbal medicine, homeopathic treatments, or other suitable remedies.
-A naturopath may also refer the client to other practitioners as part of an integrated health care approach.
+A naturopath may also refer the client to other practitioners as part of an integrated healthcare approach.

 How many sessions will I need?

-The number of sessions you will need will be highly dependant on what is wrong.
-For long-standing issues that have been present for years, you might perhaps need more sessions than you would for something more recent.
+The number of sessions you will need depends heavily on what is wrong.
+For long-standing issues, you might need more sessions than you would for a recent one.
 However, most people begin to see results within about five to six sessions.
-It's important to remember that naturopathy is not an instant treatment.
-If effective results aren't seen immediately, it doesn't mean that treatment isn't working.

 What types of treatment might I be offered?